RaulVF007/RaulVF007/README.md

+**Hello everyone 🖐️,**
-- 👀 I’m interested in learning new technologies and acquiring work experience
+- 👀 Software Engineer interested in learning new technologies and acquiring work experience
-- 💻 I have basic knowledge in Java, Python, HTML, CSS, PHP, JavaScript and neural networks
+- 🧠 I have basic knowledge in Java, Python, HTML, CSS, PHP, JavaScript and neural networks
-- 📫 How to reach me:\
-  Gmail: raulvf007@gmail.com\
-  Instagram: @raulvf07